From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Introduction

 Software systems are continuously evolving to meet user demands and adapt to rapidly changing market conditions, resulting in increasing system complexity and frequent source code modifications.
 Each modification usually requires interactions with an ever-growing number of components within the code base such as calling to existing functionality or integrating with other parts of the system.
 However, these code changes can unintentionally introduce regression bugs, disrupting previously working features of software systems~\cite{tan2015relifix}.

 Regression bugs often stem from the unintended consequences of modifications to existing code.
 This unique characteristic makes regression bugs particularly challenging, as developers must identify the specific changes responsible, i.e., bug-inducing changes, and trace the effects of bug-inducing changes on previously functioning features~\cite{zeller1999yesterday}.
-In large-scale software projects, the challenges associated with regression bugs are intensive, as they often remain undetected for several years before being identified and resolved~\cite{yin2011fixes,bohme2014corebench}.
-Moreover, low-quality fixes might introduce new regressions, creating a recurring cycle of broken functionality and complicating the maintenance of software systems~\cite{bohme2013regression}.
-Consequently, regression bugs continue to be a persistent challenge in the software industry, affecting overall software quality and maintenance efforts~\cite{onoma1998regression, engstrom2010qualitative}.
+In large-scale software projects, the challenges associated with regression bugs are intensive, as they often remain undetected for several years before being identified and resolved~\cite{yin2011fixes,bohme2014corebench}. \firstrevision{Indeed, empirical studies highlight the significant prevalence of regression bugs in real-world systems.
+Xiao et al.~\cite{xiao2019perspective} conducted a large-scale empirical study of 5,741 bug reports from the Linux kernel and found that approximately half of all bugs are regressions.
+Similarly, Khattar et al.~\cite{khattar2015sarathi} reported that the proportion of regression bugs in the Google Chromium project reaches 51.09\%.
+This underscores that regression bugs are not a niche concern but a dominant and persistent category of defects in large-scale real-world systems.
+Furthermore, Xiao et al.~\cite{xiao2019empirical} studied 1,579 regression bugs across 57 Linux versions and found that bugs occurring in regression bug chains cost 2.4× more fixing time, involve 1.3× more developers, and generate 2.8× more discussion comments compared to isolated regression bugs, with 68\% of such chains propagating across software versions and compounding in cost over time.
+Moreover, low-quality fixes might introduce new regressions, creating a recurring maintenance cycle that further amplifies the overall cost and effort~\cite{bohme2013regression,xiao2019empirical}.} Consequently, regression bugs continue to be a persistent challenge in the software industry, affecting overall software quality and maintenance efforts~\cite{onoma1998regression, engstrom2010qualitative}.